 Executive Director

-Dr. James Melton is executive director of Music Across Borders, an independent non-profit 501(c)3 organization started in 2018.
-He became acting executive director for Care4M.O.R.E. (formerly CARE Philippines) in 2021.
-He has teaching experience at both the college and seminary level for over 40 years, including Western Baptist Seminary, Phoenix Seminary, and Arizona College of the Bible (now Arizona Christian University).
+Dr. Melton has leadership experience at both the college and seminary level for over 45 years, including Western Baptist Seminary, Phoenix Seminary, and Arizona College of the Bible (now Arizona Christian University).
 For 25 years, James taught at Vanguard University of Southern California (Costa Mesa) where he served as Chair of the Department of Music, as well as Dean of Communication & the Arts during his tenure as Professor of Music and Director of Choral Activities.
-His various ensembles presented concerts throughout the U.S., and toured extensively both nationally and internationally in major concert halls around the world, including Europe, China.
-Hong Kong, and South Korea.
+His various ensembles presented concerts throughout the U.S. and toured extensively both nationally and internationally in major concert halls around the world, including Europe, China, Hong Kong, and South Korea.

 Jenny (Jee-El) Park